 RMCHCS’ roots go back to the early 1900’s when Rehoboth Christian Hospital and St. Mary’s Hospital provided healthcare services to the people of Gallup and the Native Americans living on the nearby Navajo and Zuni reservations.
 St. Mary’s Hospital, located near downtown Gallup, became McKinley General Hospital in the late 1970s.
 In 1983 Rehoboth Christian Hospital, located on the east side of Gallup, merged with McKinley General Hospital in order to pool their resources so they could better serve the population.
 Today RMCHCS is a 501 (c) (3) not-for-profit healthcare network located in rural McKinley County.

 Accredited by The Joint Commission, the College of American Pathologists and the American College of Radiologists, RMCHCS offers a wide range of medical and diagnostic services and provides health care for all people living in McKinley County and eastern Arizona.
-RMCHCS operates a 69-bed acute care hospital, two outpatient clinics, home health and hospice services, behavioral health services and a 20-bed inpatient addictions treatment program.
-RMCHCS’ outpatient clinics offer acute primary care through its internal medicine and pediatrics practices and specialized services such as general surgery, OB-GYN, ENT (ears, nose and throat), endocrinology and podiatry.
+RMCHCS operates a 60-bed acute care hospital, two outpatient clinics, home health and hospice services, behavioral health services and a residential addictions treatment program.
+RMCHCS’ outpatient clinics offer acute primary care through its internal medicine and pediatrics practices and specialized services such as general surgery, OB-GYN, ENT (ears, nose and throat), endocrinology, gereontology, infectious diseases and podiatry.

 If you have a concern regarding patient care or safety, please contact the RMCHCS patient comment line at 505-863-7190.
 If you are not satisfied with the response, you can report this information to the New Mexico Department of Health, Division of Health Improvement 1-800-752-8649 or The Joint Commission (see below).